wunderio/lando-drupal/README.md

 - **varnishadm:** Runs varnishadm commands.
 - **xdebug:** Loads Xdebug in the selected mode.

+Tooling commands that are defined as scripts (.lando/core/tooling-*.sh files) can be overwritten by adding them in .lando/custom/ folder with the same name.
+Currently, there are 3 scripts:

+ - .lando/core/tooling-phpunit.sh
+ - .lando/core/tooling-regenerate-phpunit-config.sh
+ - .lando/core/tooling-xdebug.sh

 **Services:**

 - **appserver:** Configuration for the primary application server.